numbas/numbas-extension-random-person/README.md

 * Apart from names, what else should be randomised?
 Jobs?
 * Gender's a complicated topic, so I'm very open to suggestions for improvements in the way it's handled.
 * Other languages!
+* A function which populates the scope with variables for the pronouns, and verb conjugation, so you don't have to set them up yourself in each question.
+Or maybe functions like `they(person)`, equivalent to `person['pronouns']['they']`.

 ## Copyright